bookofproofs/bookofproofs.github.io/_sources/history/19th-century/opik.md

 * In Northern Ireland, Eric Lindsay initiated the founding of the Irish Astronomical Journal in 1950 edited by Öpik.
 * Other than astronomy, the other passion in Öpik's life was music.
 * Öpik received many honours for his outstanding contributions to astronomy.
-* As a final comment, we note that Öpik's only son was Uno Öpik (1926-2005) who studied at Tartu High School, then left with his parents for Germany in 1944.
-* Uno Öpik married Liivi Vedo and their eldest son was Lembit Öpik (born 1965) who became a Liberal Democrat member of the British Parliament from 1997 to 2010.

 Born 22 October 1893, Kunda, Russian Empire (now Estonia).
 Died 10 September 1985, Bangor, Northern Ireland.